santhoshsagar98/Automating_cisco_devices/README.md

 # Program_to_configure_cisco_devices

 This is a python program that uses paramiko module to connect to cisco devices one at a time and shows the present configuration.
-Then, it gives a menu to help configure the devices using information from CDP protocol.
+Then, it gives a menu to help configure the devices using the information from CDP protocol.

 This program does a number of things :